What You Should Know About the Adoption of 8-Digit BIN Codes

 There are still exceptions to this.
 Not all merchants use bank identification numbers the same way.
 BINs are necessary to make sure payments are matched to issuers.
 But, they can also be used in other ways, including:

-Determining fraud scoring
+Determining fraud scoring and prevention

-Detailed data reporting
+Detailed data reporting and analytics

 Identifying transactions involved in disputes

 Those are all optional capabilities, and the majority of merchants don’t rely on them.
 However, you may have dedicated BIN-based processes that are internally managed.
 Transaction routing, for example, or fraud reporting.
 If so, you need to ensure any affected systems are updated to work with the new model.